openstack/nova/api-guide/source/server_concepts.rst

 -  **Lock**, **Unlock**

-   Lock an instance so no further actions are allowed to the instance.
-This can be done by either admin or the instance's owner.
+   Lock a server so no further actions are allowed to the server.
+This can be done by either admin or the server's owner.

-   Unlock will unlock an instance in locked state so additional operations can be performed on the instance.
+   Unlock will unlock an server in locked state so additional operations can be performed on the server.

 -  **Rescue**, **Unrescue**

-   The rescue operation starts an instance in a special configuration whereby it is booted from a special root disk image.
+   The rescue operation starts a server in a special configuration whereby it is booted from a special root disk image.
 This enables the tenant to try and restore a broken vitrual machine.

-   Unrescue is the reverse action of Rescue, instance spawned from the special root image will be deleted.
+   Unrescue is the reverse action of Rescue, the server spawned from the special root image will be deleted.

 -  **Set admin password**

-   Set the root/admin password for the given instance, it wil uses an optional installed agent to inject the admin password.
+   Set the root/admin password for the given server, it uses an optional installed agent to inject the admin password.

 -  **Migrate**, **Live migrate**

-   Migrate is usually utilized by admin, it will move an instance to another host; it utilize the 'resize' action but with same flavor, so during migration, the instance will be power off and rebuilt on another host.
+   Migrate is usually utilized by admin, it will move a server to another host; it utilize the 'resize' action but with same flavor, so during migration, the server will be power off and rebuilt on another host.

-   Live migrate also moves an instance from one host to another, but it won't power of the instance in general so instance will not suffer a down time.
+   Live migrate also moves an server from one host to another, but it won't power off the server in general so the server will not suffer a down time.
-   Administrators may use this to evacuate instances from a host that needs to undergo maintenance tasks.
+   Administrators may use this to evacuate servers from a host that needs to undergo maintenance tasks.

 Server passwords